Bomberus/qemu-gaming/README.md

 # qemu-gaming
 This is a small project I experimented with alot.
 With QEMU and KVM and a secound graphics card it is actually possible to play games in a virtual machine with almost the same performance like a native windows system.

-Please note this hole project is currently tested by me with some minor issues.
+Please note this project is currently tested by me with some minor issues.
 If you have further questions about the procedures don't hesitate to contact me.

 ## Requirements
 * A CPU that supports [IOMMU](https://en.wikipedia.org/wiki/List_of_IOMMU-supporting_hardware)